Docker

 Issue 783 is about file permissions problems that can occur when using the AUFS file system.
 You might notice it during an attempt to

-a file, for example.For systems that have recent aufs version (i.e.,
+rma file, for example.For systems that have recent aufs version (i.e.,

-mount option can be set), docker will attempt to fix the issue automatically by mounting the layers withdirperm1
+dirperm1mount option can be set), docker will attempt to fix the issue automatically by mounting the layers withdirperm1option.
+More details ondirperm1option can be found ataufsman pageIf your system doesn’t have support for

-, the issue describes a workaround.
+dirperm1, the issue describes a workaround.

 -